anapsix/dynamicinfradays/user/pages/sponsorship/default.md

   * Cost: USD 500

 * 1x **Friday night drinks sponsor**
   * Includes: 2 tickets; smaller logo on the event site; callout before Friday night drinks at the end of the Day 1 programme.
-The Friday night drink voucher will be handed out to attendees in combination with a promotional gift or piece of promotional material from the sponsor.
+The Friday night drinks voucher will be handed out to attendees in combination with a promotional gift or piece of promotional material from the sponsor.
   * Cost: _[please get in touch](mailto:2015-boston-sponsorship@dynamicinfradays.org)_

 #### Participant details